david8zhang/aram-mini/readme.md

 ## Harder Stuff

-- Have champion use abilities
+- Have CPU champion use abilities
 - Multiple champions on the team